Estecka/mc-Variants-CIT-wiki/Getting Started & Troubleshooting.md

 # Troubleshooting

 ## Models are unchanged

+### Check that the module and its models are properly loaded.
 Hit F3+T (reload resource packs), then look at Minecraft's console log.
 Look for a line that says _**"Found X variants for CIT module <module_id>"**_.
 (The module id is `<namespace>:<path>` for the file `assets/<namespace>/variants-cit/item/<path>.json`)